Bills capped, action pledged on energy supplies – Daily Business

 Bills capped, action pledged on energy supplies

-Liz Truss today froze the cap on energy bills for two years and promised investment in the UK’s home-grown energy supplies.
+Liz Truss today froze the cap on household energy bills for two years and for six months for businesses and promised investment in the UK’s home-grown energy supplies.

 Admitting there are “no cost-free options”, the Prime Minister said her package, estimated at £150bn, would include interventions in the market, including a £40bn fund agreed with the Bank of England to stabilise wholesale prices.